 An Army Cadet enlists for a Cadetship to become an Officer in the Defence Forces.
-After successfully completing the Cadet Training Course in the Military College, an Army Cadet is commissioned into the Officer Ranks of the Army as a Second Lieutenant or Lieutenant.
+After successfully completing the Cadet Training Course in the Cadet School, Military College, an Army Cadet is commissioned into the Officer Ranks of the Army as a Second Lieutenant (2/Lt) or Lieutenant (Lt).

 Who we want

 Officers are the leaders, decision makers and managers of the Defence Forces.
 A Line Officer leads, directs and motivates our frontline troops.
 The role comes with very real mental and physical challenges, with Officers being expected to lead from the front in all situations.
 Officer Cadets or trainee Officers engage in 17 months training in the Military College covering many basic and practical soldier skills and military fields of study before taking up an operational appointment in the Permanent Defence Forces.
 The Defence Forces is looking for people who have the potential to:

 - Analyse problems, in order to generate appropriate solutions

 - Be clear, concise and with effective communication skills